About neglected diseases

 The third and fourth visualisations provide the same information, but for the diseases within each disease category.

-The G-FINDER scope is based on three key principles: the disease or health issue disproportionately affects the developing world; there is a need for new products (i.e. there is no existing product, or improved or additional products are needed); and there is market failure (i.e. there is insufficient commercial market to attract R&D investment by private industry).
-Accordingly, the R&D pipeline presented here encompasses the 33 neglected diseases included in the G-FINDER survey.
+The scope of candidate inclusion aligned with the G-FINDER survey on global funding for R&D for neglected diseases conducted by Policy Cures Research.
+The G-FINDER scope is based on three key principles: that the disease or health issue disproportionately affects low- and middle-income countries; that there is a need for new products (i.e. there is no existing product, or improved or additional products are needed); and that there is a market failure (i.e. there is insufficient commercial market to attract private R&D investment).

-The pipeline includes candidates at all stages of development - from discovery through to registration.
-For drugs and vaccines, development stage was broken down into discovery; pre-clinical studies; and clinical trials (further divided into Phase I, Phase II and Phase III trials).
-Diagnostics and vector control products have different regulatory pathways, and the development stage for these products was broken down into concept and research; feasibility and planning; design and development; and clinical validation and launch readiness.
-Screening programmes were excluded as these were not considered to represent discrete pipeline candidates.
-Candidates were no longer considered to be part of the R&D pipeline – and therefore excluded from this analysis – once granted regulatory approval by a National Regulatory Authority, or if their development had been placed on hold indefinitely.
+The pipeline review included candidates at all stages of development, from discovery through to product registration.
+Drugs, vaccines, and reproductive health candidate products were classified in the following five development stages: discovery; pre-clinical studies; and clinical development (Phase I, Phase II and Phase III).
+Diagnostics and vector control products follow different product development and regulatory pathways, so these candidate products were classified under the following stages: concept and research; feasibility and planning; design and development; and clinical validation and launch readiness.
+Candidates were no longer considered to be part of the R&D pipeline – and therefore were excluded from this analysis – once granted regulatory approval by a stringent regulatory authority, or if their development had been placed on hold indefinitely.

 Data source and validation

-To bring the R&D pipeline candidate data up to date as at August 2017, and to expand on the scope of previous efforts, Policy Cures Research reviewed and cross-referenced all major sources of available data on the R&D pipeline for poverty-related and neglected diseases.
-Sources included the G-FINDER R&D funding database; the World Health Organization ‘rainbow tables’; background documents prepared for the WHO Product Development for Vaccines Advisory Committee; WHO Vector Control Advisory Group (VCAG) reports; WHO Pesticide Evaluation Scheme (WHOPES) reports; Unitaid landscape and technical reports; disease-specific pipeline updates prepared by BVGH and the Treatment Action Group; publicly available company and product development partnership R&D portfolios; journal publications; clinical trial registration portals; and university, government, and non-profit organisation websites.
+We reviewed and cross-referenced all major sources of available data on the R&D pipeline within the scope outlined above.
+Sources included: the G-FINDER R&D funding database; the World Health Organization “rainbow tables”; publications of the WHO Initiative for Vaccine Research (IVR) which included background documents and meeting reports and presentations prepared for the WHO Product Development for Vaccines Advisory Committee (PDVAC) and Strategic Advisory Group of Experts (SAGE) on immunizations; reports of the WHO Vector Control Advisory Group (VCAG) reports; WHO R&D roadmaps; the WHO vaccine pipeline tracker; WHO prequalification lists; multiple Unitaid landscape and technical reports; multiple clinical trial portals including ClinicalTrials.gov, the AIDSinfo clinical trial database, the Chinese Clinical Trial Registry, the Clinical Trials Registry – India and the WHO International Clinical Trials Registry Platform; disease-specific pipeline updates by the HIV Vaccines Trials Network and the Treatment Action Group; publicly available company and product development partnership R&D portfolios; journal publications; conference and meeting proceedings; and university, government, and non-profit organization websites.

 The website of the candidate developer, if recently updated